yibo-geomatique/dashboard/Concepts/Readme.md

-Folder to gather different definitions of core concepts
+Folder to gather documents, papers, relevant to sharing our definitions of core concepts on the wiki